open-austin/hackathon-ideas/metrorappid_android.md

 ### What resources will you be providing to support the development team?

 We are the development team.
+If you're an Android developer and want to join the team, take a look at our todo list here https://github.com/sethgho/MetroRappidAndroid/issues/2.

 ### List current solutions and why you need a new approach to be developed: